NORTHERN EXPOSURE FOR LESS

 CONCERTS AT HARPA

-The sparkling modern exterior of Harpa concert hall in Reykjavík is definitely worth a visit, and oftentimes there are free concerts in the front hall that are open to the public.
-They also offer guided tours at a minimal cost, which gives you the chance to see parts of the venue not otherwise open to the public.
+The sparkling modern exterior of Harpa concert hall in Reykjavík is worth a visit, and there are oftentimes concerts in the front hall that are free and open to the public.
+There are guided tours at minimal cost, which gives you the chance to see parts of the venue not otherwise open to the public.

 HAVE A WHALE OF A TIME

 Whale watching is one of the more popular attractions in Iceland, but the key is avoiding the pricier tours.
-Seasonal discounts are one way to save, and the Reykjavík City Card offers a 10% discount on tours with Elding and 30% off the Whales of Iceland exhibit, which is a less expensive way to learn about whales while on dry land.
+Seasonal discounts are one way to save, and the Reykjavík City Card has been known to offer discounts on tours and sometimes to the Whales of Iceland exhibit, which is a less expensive way to learn about whales while on land.